 There are restaurants and cooks in every city, country and continent around the world and they need trained staff who can prepare mouthwatering meals for their guests.

-You could serve as a chef in the first class cabin of an international flight, prepare tableside meals on a cruise ship or even launch your own restaurant in another part of the world, offering the food and flavors from your country or culture.
+You could serve as a chef in the first class cabin of an international flight, prepare tableside meals on a cruise ship or even launch your own restaurant in another part of the world, offering the food and flavours from your country or culture.

 Another bonus of working with food?
 The people around you tend to be from diverse backgrounds.
 Culinary work attracts people from all over the world and you’ll be able to work alongside people from different places.
 Even if you never leave the restaurant kitchens, you may still come into contact with folks who speak different languages and bring their own culture to the kitchen.